 -

-Proof of income - to make sure you can afford the monthly rent, you will be asked for proof of income.
+Proof of income: to make sure you can afford the monthly rent, you will be asked to provide proof of income.
 This can be in the form of a valid employment contract and bank statements.

 -